HannaRF/carbonate-thin-sections-classifier/README.md

 ## **Loss Function**

 * **Weighted Cross-Entropy**, with class weights designed to mitigate imbalance and prevent bias toward overrepresented lithologies

+## **Inference**

+For inference, test images are divided into overlapping patches (50% overlap).
+Each patch is classified independently, and the final prediction is obtained by assigning the most frequent predicted class across all patches.

 ---